paulhibbitts/docsify-this-one-page-article/README.md

 6. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Standalone Web Page** button to view your Markdown file as a web page for sharing or embedding

-To edit a file in GitHub, tap the **Pencil** icon (Edit File) in the upper-right when viewing the file, make your changes, and then tap the **Commit changes...** button to save those changes.
+To edit a file in GitHub, tap the **Pencil** icon (Edit file) in the upper-right when viewing the file, make your changes, and then tap the **Commit changes...** button to save those changes.

 Docsify-This Examples
 ---